mre/endler.dev/content/2021/history/index.md

 That's not really how it works!_

 It turns out that shells like bash and zsh don't _actually_ call a hook for `history`.
 Why should they?
-When `history` is a shell builtin, they can just record the commands _internally_.
+When `history` is a shell builtin, they can just track the commands _internally_.

 Thankfully my editor-in-chief and resident Unix neckbeard [Simon Br&uuml;ggen](https://github.com/m3t0r)